 That Voltaire [Francois-Marie Arouet] was avaricious, there can be no doubt.
 Grimm declared that he worked less for reputation than for money, that he hungered and thirsted after wealth; and there is ample evidence that his fingers began to itch whenever he thought there were sous to be made; that he could not keep them out of shady deals, one of which embroiled him with his royal patron, Frederick, shortly after his arrival in Berlin.

 It is noteworthy that, from 1761-1762, of an advanced age, Francois-Marie Arouet adopted the name “Rabbi Akib”, an alias which in he denounced the Portuguese Inquisition, that Jews of that religious faith were forced to become Christened, or killed.
 This proposes both Arouet’s ambiguity, and a confidence that adaptation of the Jews was with reasonable conclusion, this in similitude to the doctrine of Baruch Spinoza.
 Regardless of his reprimanding Jewish religion, Arouet repeatedly led incitement against the Jews as evidence of the barbaric and criminal nature of the Christian church.
 They are found in his most established piece, Candide, in his poem after the Lisbon earthquake of 1755, Sur le désastre de Lisbonne ou examen de cet axioms: tout est Bien, and especially in his fictional Sermon of Rabbi Akib.
-In this “sermon” Arouet prefers the Jewish victims of the party and reprimands the bestial action of the Inquisition, whose justification he exposes in all its evilness, the sermon in these words:
+When this “sermon” had been written in 1761, Francois-Marie Arouet was the most well-known living author in France.
+In the message Arouet prefers the Jewish victims of the party and reprimands the bestial action of the Inquisition, whose justification he exposes in all its evilness:

 Mes chers frères: Nous avons appris le sacrifice de quarante-deux victimes humaines, que les sauvages de Lisbonne ont fait publiquement au mois d’étanim l’an 1691 depuis la ruine de Jérusalem.
 Ces sauvages appellent de telles exécutions des actes de foi.
 Mes frères, ce ne sont pas des actes de charité. Élevons nos coeurs à l’Éternel!